Ruminations

 Soft Ground Near Isfahan

 On April 3, an American F-15E Strike Eagle was shot down over the air corridor to Isfahan - the first US combat aircraft lost to enemy fire since 2003.
-The US military launched the most expensive rescue in the history of special operations to recover both crew members: 48 hours on the ground inside Iran, $340+ million in platforms, every tier-one commando unit in the inventory.
-Both airmen were recovered alive.
-The operation revealed more than it resolved.
+The US military launched the most expensive rescue in the history of special operations to recover both crew members: 48 hours on the ground inside Iran and $340+ million in platforms consumed by every tier-one commando unit in the inventory.
+Both airmen came out alive, but the operation revealed more than it resolved.
 The forward base was established south of Isfahan, in the shadow of the tunnels where Iran's enriched uranium sits beyond anyone's reach.
 The corridor is contested, two transport aircraft were destroyed on the ground, and four industrial prerequisites for a uranium seizure have not moved.
-The US proved it can reach Isfahan.
-Getting in is the hard part.
+Reaching Isfahan was the easy part.

 This War Destroys Everything Except the IRGC

-Thirty-one days of war have killed the Supreme Leader, the chief diplomatic facilitator, the intelligence minister, and over 250 senior officials.
-The moderates are dead.
-The balancers are dead.
-The mediators are dead.
-What remains is the IRGC - more entrenched, more paranoid, more nuclear, and more powerful than on the day the bombs started falling.
+Thirty-one days of war have killed the Supreme Leader, the chief diplomatic facilitator, the intelligence minister, and over 250 senior officials - the moderates, the balancers, the mediators.
+What remains is the IRGC: more entrenched, more paranoid, more nuclear, and more powerful than on the day the bombs started falling.
 The war is systematically dismantling everything around the institution it claims to be targeting, because the IRGC was built over forty years to survive exactly this.
 The IRGC is the structure that holds the Iranian state together.
 Remove it and the result is 1.6 million square kilometers of ungoverned territory between the Caspian and the Gulf.

 The War Coalition That Split Itself